-|Weightunloaded||3.54 kg/ 7.8 lbs|
+|Weight unloaded||3.54 kg/ 7.8 lbs|

-|Length||940 mm / 37"|
+|Length||940 mm / 37″|

-|Barrel length||406 mm/ 16"|
+|Barrel length||406 mm/ 16″|

 The SIG 556 semi-automatic rifle was announced in 2006 as a rifle for civilian and law-enforcement use.
-It is produced by international SIGARMS (now SIG Sauer) arms corporation and intended primary for US market.
-SIG 556 is based on SIG SG 550 assaul trifle, which is in use by Swiss army, and is limited to semi-automatic fire only, thus being legal in most countries that permit civilians to own rifles.
+It was produced by international SIGARMS (now SIG Sauer arms corporation) and intended primarily for the US market.
+The SIG 556 is based on the SIG SG 550 assault rifle, still in use by the Swiss army today.
+In the Swiss Army, it is designated as ‘Stgw 90’ or ‘Sturmgewehr 90’ (‘SG’ also refers to the word ‘Sturmgewehr’).
+It’s limited to semi-automatic fire only, thus being legal in most countries that permit civilians to own rifles.
 SIG Sauer also produces a SIG 556 SWAT semi-automatic rifle which has a different butt stock and a 4-rail forend.

-The SIG 556 semi-automatic rifle is gas operated, using short-stroke gaspiston located above the barrel.
-Gas system has manual gas regulator with two settings for normal and harsh conditions.
-The barrel is locked using rotary bolt with two massive lugs.
-Receiver is redesigned from original SIG SG 550 rifle, and features stamped steel upper part matedto aluminum alloy lower part which houses a trigger unit and a redesigned magazine housing which accepts all M16 / Ar-15 type magazines.
-A bolt stop device is incorportaed into design.
-Manual safety is ambidextrous and located above the pistolgrip.
-As a standard, rifle is shipped with 30-round magazine.
-In basic configuration SIG 556 has no iron sights (adjustable folding ironsights are optional).
-Top of receiver is fitted with Picatinny rail foreasy installation of various optical or red-dot sights; additional rails are installed on the forend, at 3-, 6- and 9-o’clock positions.Buttstock is of non-folding, telescoped adjustable type.
+The SIG 556 semi-automatic rifle is gas operated, using a short-stroke gas piston located above the barrel.
+The gas system has a manual gas regulator with two settings, either for normal or harsh conditions.
+The barrel is locked using a rotary bolt with two massive lugs.
+The receiver is redesigned from the original SIG SG 550 rifle, and features a stamped steel upper part mated to an aluminum alloy lower part.
+The lower houses a trigger unit and a redesigned magazine accepting all M16 / Ar-15 type magazines.
+A bolt stop device is incorporated into the design.
+The manual safety is ambidextrous and located above the pistol grip.
+The rifle is shipped with a standard 30-round magazine.
+In it’s basic configuration SIG 556 has no iron sights (adjustable folding ironsights are an optional extra).
+The top of the receiver is fitted with a Picatinny rail for easy installation of various optical or red-dot sights; additional rails are installed on the forend, at 3-, 6- and 9-o’clock positions.
+The Buttstock is of a non-folding, telescoped, adjustable type.